 “Increased customer base, expanded geographic markets, additional sales, improved cashflow and increased profit, all facilitate increased advantage over your competition.
 Bartering through a trade exchange can assist a small business to portray the image of being a big business without the cash-costs incurred by much larger businesses.
 For example, barter enables businesses to execute additional marketing to gain more sales without spending cash.”

-Bartercard are really big on making “spending cash” sound like something that dodgy people do in dark alleys.
+Bartercard is really big on making “spending cash” sound like something that dodgy people do in dark alleys.
 It’s a contradiction that is repeated over and over again.
 They are at pains to convince us that Trade dollars are just like cash but only better, funner and used by only those who are smart enough to step away from the fools who prefer cash!

 What’s the real cost of Bartercard?